PennyLaneAI/pennylane/.github/CONTRIBUTING.md

 [documentation](https://pennylane.readthedocs.io).
 Have a go working through some of the tutorials, and having a look at the PennyLane API and code documentation to see how things work under the hood.

+To chat directly with the team designing and building PennyLane, as well as members of our community -- ranging from quantum machine learning researchers, to students, to those just interested in being a part of a rapidly growing industry - you can join our [PennyLane discussion forum](https://discuss.pennylane.ai).

+Available categories include:

+* `PennyLane Feedback`: For general discussion regarding PennyLane, including feature requests, and theoretical questions
+* `PennyLane Help`: For help and advice using PennyLane
+* `PennyLane Development`: For discussion of PennyLane development
+* `PennyLane Plugins`: For discussion of the available PennyLane plugins, and plugin development
+* `Xanadu Software`: For discussion relating to other Xanadu software projects, including [StrawberryFields](https://github.com/xanaduai/strawberryfields), [QMLT](https://github.com/xanaduai/hafnian), [Hafnian](https://github.com/xanaduai/hafnian), and [OpenBoson](https://github.com/xanaduai/sfopenboson).

+Sometimes, it might take us a couple of hours to reply - please be patient!

 ## How can I contribute?